GSA/digitalcorps.gsa.gov/README.md

 npm test
 ```

-Note that when built by Federalist, `npm run federalist` is used instead of the `build` script.
+Note that when built by Cloud.gov Pages (aka Federalist), `npm run federalist` is used instead of the `build` script.

 ## Technologies you should familiarize yourself with